8 Tips for Mixing Rap and Hip-Hop

 A cool way to draw attention to certain words and phrases, or to create variation where it previously didn’t exist, is to pitch-shift them.
 For example, if the vocals in the second verse rap the same line back to back three times, adding a pitch-drop to one of them might prevent it from seeming too repetitive.

-Stutter edit without plug-Ins: Imagine that you are working on a vocal phrase that starts with the word “Get.”
-You’d select a small portion of the word, just the “G,” for example.
+Stutter edit without plug-ins: Imagine that you are working on a vocal phrase that starts with the word “get.”
+You’d select a small portion of the word, just the “g,” for example.
 When possible, select a musical amount of time like a 16th note or 32nd note; it’s easier to keep it in time with the music.
 Copy and paste the small section before the original word.
 By pasting it multiple times before the original word, you can create rhythmic patterns.
-You could easily end up with “G-G-Get,” “G-GG-Get,” or any number of other iterations.
+You could easily end up with “g-g-get,” “g-gg-get,” or any number of other iterations.

 No surprises here!
 The reverse effect achieves the sorcerous result of playing audio backwards.
 I personally find this is best applied to a low-volume layered vocal, reverb, or drum hits in intros, breakdowns, bridges, and outros.

 Select a word, phrase, or instrument part and reverse it!
 Yep, it’s really that easy and immediately rewarding.
 When applied to drum and cymbal hits or reverb, the reverse effect gives you a dramatic swell—it starts quiet, then fades into a loud and abrupt end.
 This effect works best to help transition between sections of your track, but can be used anywhere you want to build tension and hype.
 For example, here’s an audio sample of a cymbal crash: